 When will it be available?

-The first connection has been made, and we plan to be in the Lolas Echo and Oak Ridge area before the end of 2020, and waiting to hear about the CASF Grant application for 50 homes in the Buckeye Rd & Banner Mountain South areas.
+We now have six active connections, and we plan to be in the Lolas Echo and Oak Ridge area before the end of 2021, and waiting to hear about the CASF Grant application for 28 homes in the Buckeye Rd & Banner Mountain South areas.